WORSHIP 10AM & 6PM

 Should music in worship have words?
 Both voices and instruments have a place in the worship of the Lord (Psalm 150; 2 Chron.
 5:13), but the Bible places special emphasis on song (Psalm 100:1-5; James 5:13; Rev. 5:8-9).
 We therefore place far more weight on music that accompanies words than on purely instrumental music.

 What about style?
 While our consciences are not bound by any standard of human invention (Col. 2:20-23), we remain wary of the world's sensibilities (Rom.
 12:2, 1 John 2:16) and are especially skeptical of the expressions of commercial culture (Phil.
 3:19; Matt.
 6:19-24).
-We therefore decline to thoughtlessly adopt current musical trends on the basis of their contemporaneity.
-Instead, we search for music that is tuneful, compelling, aptly fitted to the poetic text, and achievable by our congregation.
+We search for music that is tuneful, compelling, aptly fitted to the poetic text, and achievable by our congregation.

 Do we sing old songs or new songs?
 We neither despise nor idolize the past but take from it that which has been proven to be true, beautiful, and edifying to the Church.
 We also celebrate newly composed songs and hymns (Ps.
 40:3; 144:9) that augment the Church's musical heritage.
 Consequently, the songs we sing span the entire era of the church, from the ancient to the modern.